Information for Radiation Oncology Fellows

 You can apply for registration with the CMPA by:

-- downloading the application form online and entering work code 13.
+- accessing the application form online and entering work (TOW) code 12.

 - submitting payment by cheque in Canadian funds for the full annual amount or by direct debit on a monthly basis.
 To set up direct debit, you will need to submit a void cheque from the Canadian account to be debited.